Travel India by Rail

 DEPARTURE MONTHS

-May 2025 - December 2026
+February 2026 - December 2026

 • Taj Mahal, endangered tigers, national parks, jungles & deserts

-• Experience 6 railway journeys including UNESCO World Heritage Mountain Railway
+• Experience 6 railway journeys, including UNESCO World Heritage Mountain Railway

 Experience the sights, sounds, and soul of Northern India on an unforgettable rail adventure.
 Watch the Taj Mahal glow from pink to white at sunrise, track elusive tigers in Ranthambore’s misty national park, and wind through the Himalayan foothills on the iconic Kalka-Shimla Toy Train.